Javascript is not enabled.

 If you can’t exercise in the morning, it’s still a good idea to incorporate some activity into your day.

-“Exercise has been shown in studies to improve sleep quality,” Paruthi explains.
-“It’s recommended that we get at least 150 minutes of movement or exercise per week, which could be as simple as walking 30 minutes, five days a week.”
+“Exercise has been shown in studies to improve sleep quality,” Paruthi says.
+“It’s recommended that we get at least 150 minutes of movement or exercise per week, which could be as simple as walking 30 minutes five days a week.”

 6. Block out light

-Your eyelids alone can’t block out all of the light, research shows.
-In fact, the latest research shows that sleeping in total darkness could do more than just help your sleep; it may also boost your cardiovascular and cognitive health.
+Your eyelids alone can’t block out all the light, research shows.
+In fact, the latest research indicates that sleeping in total darkness could do more than just help your sleep; it may also boost your cardiovascular and cognitive health.

 7. Try not to stress

-Drerup urges people to try not to worry too much about the time change.
+Try not to worry too much about the time change, Drerup says.

 “Worrying about it actually just makes it worse for a lot of people,” she says.
 “You may feel a little off for a couple of days, but most people who don’t have chronic insomnia or a sleep disorder do pretty well.”

-Editor's note: This story, originally published March 12, 2021, has been updated to include additional reporting from Michelle Crouch.
+Editor's note: This article, first published March 12, 2021, has been updated with new information.

 Join AARP to Continue